 Oh Se-hoon was elected the 38th Mayor of Seoul during South Korea’s by-elections held on April 7th, 2021.
 As a representative of the conservative opposition People Power Party (PPP), Oh defeated the ruling Democratic Party’s candidate Park Young-sun in the election.
 This win is said to signify the South Korean people’s dissatisfaction with the current administration of President Moon Jae-in and its failure to keep the nation’s real estate market under control, which has seen housing prices soar in the greater Seoul Metropolitan Area (SMA).

 We are looking at an interesting political figure, as Oh Se-hoon previously served as Seoul mayor a decade ago, but voluntarily quit the position, following through on his threat to leave if a referendum on school lunches he was backing did not pass.

-The Scandal & Suicide of Park Won-soon, The Immediately Preceding Seoul Mayor
+The Scandal & Death of Park Won-soon, The Immediately Preceding Seoul Mayor

 In July 2020, South Korea was shaken by the news of then Seoul Mayor Park Won-soon’s sexual harassment accusations.
 One of his former secretaries filed a complaint on July 8th that year, accusing Park of continuously sexually harassing her physically and via digital means during the previous four years, which brought her great mental distress.
 The following day, Park’s daughter reported him missing around 5 p.m., only for the police to later find his corpse on a northern Seoul mountain following an extensive search that went long into the night.